dasomoli/translated-content/files/ko/learn/css/building_blocks/fundamental_css_comprehension/index.md

 - Write a ruleset that gives the `<p>` inside the footer an effective font size of 15px (but expressed in `em`s) and an appropriate line height to place it in the center of the footer's content box.
 Recall from earlier that the content box height should be 30px — this gives you all the numbers you need to calculate the line height.
 - As a last little touch, give the paragraph inside the `<article>` an appropriate padding value so that its left edge lines up with the `<h2>` and footer paragraph, and set its color to be fairly light so it is easy to read.

-> **참고:** Bear in mind that the second ruleset sets `font-size: 10px;` on the `<html>` element — this means that for any descendants of `<html>`, an em will be equal to 10px rather than 16px as it is by default.
+> **Note:** Bear in mind that the second ruleset sets `font-size: 10px;` on the `<html>` element — this means that for any descendants of `<html>`, an em will be equal to 10px rather than 16px as it is by default.
 (This is of course, provided the descendants in question don't have any ancestors sitting in between them and `<html>` in the hierarchy that have a different `font-size` set on them.
 This could affect the values you need, although in this simple example this is not an issue.)

 Other things to think about: